skiby7/skiby7.github.io/_posts/2022-05-30-display-tearing.md

    Option      "TearFree" "true"
 EndSection
 ```
-Now it should be almost tear free.
+Now you should have an almost tear free experience.